If statements with Custom Page Data

 > Custom Data.
 We can add an

-statement that checks the value ofshowPartial
+ifstatement that checks the value ofshowPartial:

 {% comment %}